SW-e/ADAmantiumForgers/index.md

 Since community 2 is mainly composed of UK users, no political categorization could have been made with Allsides that only reports American media.

-Although communities 3 and 4 does not seem to be heavily politically polarized, it is a different story for the communities 0, 1 and 5.
-When communities 0 and 1 are part of the left wing of the political spectrum the 5 is the great representative of the right wing.
+Although communities 3 and 4 do not seem to be heavily politically polarized, it is a different story for the communities 0, 1 and 5.
+When communities 0 and 1 are part of the left-wing of the political spectrum, the 5 is the great representative of the right-wing.

 ## Going further than partisan categorization

 At this point in our exploration of News & Politics channels, we observe that the classical partisan confrontation between right and left, Republicans and Democrats, is not sufficient to characterize the polarization of political communities on YouTube.
-This approach, if it has been able to label two communities as left wing and one as right wing, leaves three communities with no clear identity.
+This approach, if it has been able to label two communities as left-wing and one as right-wing, leaves three communities with no clear identity.
 YouTube as a news media gives more space for alternative thinking and allows a wider variety of speeches.
-In order to understand the identity of the remaining communities, we will now run an analysis of terms used in videos titles.
+In order to understand the identity of the remaining communities, we will now run an analysis of terms used in video's titles.
 Digging into the topics that these news channels discuss will lead us to better understand them.

-To perform this analysis, we decided to focus on a two months period, from December 2018 to January 2019.
+To perform this analysis, we decided to focus on a two-months period, from December 2018 to January 2019.

 <b><i>What specific events happened during this period of time ?</i></b>